cnlohr/rv003usb/README.md

 ### It's small!

 The bootloader version of the tool can create a HID device, enumerate and allow execution of code on-device in 1,920 bytes of code.
+Basic HID setups are approximately 2kB, like the Joystick demo.

 ### It's simple!